Does Creatine Make You Angry? (Science-Backed)

 • In the right place to understand more about it.

-From what I’ve observed across internet forums, people querying creatine causing aggression have commented that:
+From what I’ve observed across internet forums, people asking whether creatine causes aggression have commented that:

 • They “were more hyper and angier than any other day”;